justingill/lambda-football-scraper/README.md

-# AWS Lambda Football scraper
+# AWS Lambda Football Scraper

 ## Information

-This is a personal project I built to pull up-to-date Premier League data on all current players.
+This is a personal project I built to pull up-to-date Premier League data on all 514 current players and gets over 200 individual stats on each player.

 It does this by parsing the HTML of a website for the data and processing it using pandas for easy manipulation.

 The project is invoked in production using a AWS Lambda function which uploads the data to an S3 bucket and copies it to another S3 bucket.
 I then take one of these buckets, create a presigned URL and then emails it to myself and a couple friends every week.
-This is all coordinated by using AWS Event Bridge and AWS ECR to deploy and run the Lambda in a containerized environnment to ensure consistency.
+This is all coordinated by using AWS Event Bridge and AWS ECR to deploy and run the Lambda in a containerized environment to ensure consistency.

 *Note: This repo is not structured as AWS Lambda flattens the file structure anyways*